-The Company believes to be the leading neutral telecom infrastructure operator in Europe operating, as of the date of this Prospectus, 24%, 26%, 7%, 21%, 23%, 41%, 36%, 48%, 27%, 16% and 21% of the infrastructures in Spain, Italy, the Netherlands, the United Kingdom, France, Switzerland, Ireland, Portugal, Austria, Denmark, and Sweden, respectively (source: Arthur D. Little, latest available data).
-The Group has significantly increased the number of sites it owns and operates since 2014, becoming a prominent player in the European market, and following completion of the Iliad Poland Acquisition, the CK Hutchison Holdings Pending Transactions, the T-Mobile Infra Acquisition, the Hivory Acquisition and the Polkomtel Acquisition, it will operate up to approximately 126 thousand sites and will have presence in twelve European markets (with the addition of Poland), also considering pending sites to be completed from Build-to-suit programs.
+The Company believes to be the leading neutral telecom infrastructure operator in Europe, operating as the date of this Prospectus 25%, 27%, 7%, 21%, 18%, 36%, 10%, and 27% of the infrastructures in Spain, Italy, the Netherlands, the United Kingdom, France, Switzerland, Ireland and Portugal, respectively (source: Arthur D. Little, latest available data).
+The Company has increased the number of sites since 2014 becoming a more prominent player in the market.